Home Lifts vs. Stair Lifts: What’s Best for You?

 Both typically come with warranties and meet industry safety standards.
 However, the two offer different safety features besides optimal weight capacity, including:

-Home Elevator
+Home Lift

 • Emergency phone